AMWA-TV/bcp-007-01/docs/Overview.md

 ![NMOS-NDI Model](images/NMOS-NDI-UseCase5-drawio.svg)

 - This scenario exists outside the realm of NMOS.
-The controller may not be aware of these devices, and does not initiate any connection between them
+The controller might not be aware of these devices, and does not initiate any connection between them
-- Native NDI Receiver (device Z) and Native NDI Sender (device Y) discover  through their own means. this could be via NDI discovery
+- Native NDI Receiver (device Z) and Native NDI Sender (device Y) discover through their own means; this could be via NDI discovery
 - Connection from Native NDI Sender (device Y) to Native NDI Receiver (device Z) is performed by the NDI SDK

 ### Use Case 6: NDI Sender to NDI Receiver - Non-NMOS Connection